-*Note: For licensed volunteers who do not have malpractice insurance, it is available free of charge through WHAA.
+Free malpractice insurance is available through WHAA for volunteer providers who are not working for pay in their field.
 Lahai Health will assist our volunteer providers in obtaining this insurance.

 Nurse positions are filled by RNs, LPNs, MAs and CNAs by providing services to patient during clinic hours and assisting with special events such as health fairs and screenings in our community.

 In the nurse position volunteers work alongside our medical providers taking patients vitals, health history and assisting in the exam room within their scope of practice.

-*Note: For licensed volunteers who do not have malpractice insurance, it is available free of charge through WHAA.
-Lahai Health will assist our volunteer medical providers in obtaining this insurance.
+Free malpractice insurance is available through WHAA.
+Lahai Health will assist our volunteer providers in obtaining this insurance.